taeyang91/assessment/README.md

 1. **Correctness:**
    - Does the API Gateway properly implement Cognito authentication?
-   - Do the Lambda functions successfully call the chosen external services and handle responses correctly?
+   - Do the Lambda functions call the chosen external services and correctly handle responses?

 2. **Completeness:**
    - Are all necessary resources created and configured using CloudFormation?